 14.4.
 As to Creditors who are individuals, the limitations and disclaimers above do not purport to limit liability or alter your rights as a consumer that cannot be excluded under applicable Laws.
 Because some states or jurisdictions do not allow the exclusion of, or the limitation of liability for consequential or incidental damages, in such states or jurisdictions, XCLAIM’s liability shall be limited to the extent permitted by applicable Laws.
 This provision shall have no effect on XCLAIM’s choice of law provisions below.

 15.1.
-You agree to indemnify and hold XCLAIM, its Affiliates, and their officers, directors, employees and agents harmless from any and all Losses (including legal fees) arising out of or in connection with:
+You agree to indemnify and hold harmless Xclaim, its Affiliates, and their officers, directors, employees and agents from any and all Losses (including legal fees) arising out of or in connection with:

-(a) your use of, or your inability to access, the Marketplace or any Marketplace Services;
+(a) your use of, or your inability to access, XCM or any Xclaim Services;

 (b) your breach or violation of any of these Trading Terms;